 Wilkerson took over the reins of the cross country program in 2011 after working as an assistant coach with the program for the previous nine seasons.
 She also maintains her role as an assistant coach with the track & field program enabling her to work with several of the athletes for nine months a year.
-She has been responsible for creating several workout programs for both teams and has coached almost 30 All-Americans.
+She has been responsible for creating several workout programs for both teams and has coached over 30 All-Americans.

 In her first season as head coach, Wilkerson was named both the men's and women's New England Region Coach of the Year.
 In '13, she led the men's squad to its first NCAA Regional Championship, earning a school-best eighth-place finish at the NCAA Championships.
 For her efforts, she was named the Men's Regional Coach of the Year.

 Wilkerson has been an active member of the College community, serving on several committees, while helping to develop the recently established LEAP (Low Energy Athlete Prevention) program.